argenisosorio/django-rest-framework-example/README.md

-# Django Rest Framework - ModelSerializer, using Class Based Views and There are Users Related to Series
+# Django Rest Framework - ModelSerializer, using Function Based Views and There are Users Related to Series

 In this example, we record a TV series with the fields (name, release_date, rating, category) from the django admin, and show the list of series in json format.